orlamadden/ci-milestone-one/README.md

 - During testing, the navbar did not display properly on mobile.
 I gave the navbar a custom height which affected the styling of the burger menu on mobile when it was expanded.
 I removed the custom styling.

 - This site was tested across multiple browsers (Chrome, Safari, Microsoft Edge FireFox) and on multiple mobile devices (iPhone X, Huawei P30 Pro, iPad Pro and Samsung Galaxy S7) to ensure compatibility and responsiveness.

+#### User Story Testing

+1. As a potential customer (and returning customer), I want to check the opening hours of Matt’s Café so I know it is open when I arrive.
+  * At the bottom of each page, the opening hours of the café are clearly labelled.
+2. As a potential customer, I want to check the location of Matt’s Café as I have never been there before and want to know where it is.
+  *At the bottom of the home page, the location of Matt’s Café is clearly labelled.
+3. As a potential customer (and returning customer), I want to read the menu before I decide to eat here.
+  * A clearly labelled menu page is visible on each page.
+The menu page contains all the food and beverages available to purchase at Matt’s Café.
+4. As a potential customer I want to see if Matt’s Café has social media presence so I can see what other people on Facebook are saying about them.
+  * At the bottom of each page, social media icons (including Facebook) is available.
+5. As a potential customer I want to be able to check Matt’s Café on my mobile device as I do not own a laptop or desktop.
+  * The website is mobile responsive and works on mobile devices.
+6. As a potential customer I want to see images of what Matt’s Café has on offer.
+  * As the user scrolls through the homepage, there is a carousel gallery labelled ‘top picks from our Instagram’ which features curated content from visitors to the café.
+  * The user can click on the view more button to be take to Matt’s Café’s Instagram feed to view images.
+7. As a potential customer I want to be able to contact Matt’s Café if the website does not answer all my questions (like bank holiday opening hours and table reservations for a small party).
+  * A clearly labelled contact page is visible on each page.
+The contact page contains a contact form that the user can input their details and query to send to Matt’s Café.
+8. As a potential customer with dietary requirements, I want to contact Matt to see if they can offer a Vegetarian/Vegan alternative to their current menu.
+  * Once the user has scanned the menu, they are met with an asterisk followed by a note detailing that if the user has any dietary requirements, to get in touch via the contact form (there is an inline link that highlights this).
+  * Alternatively, there is a contact form clearly labelled in the navigation bar on each page.

 ---